Delboy/DryDrops/README.md

     - Once the order has been processed the user is taken to the checkout success page.
     - This page summarises the completed order.
 It lists the order number, order date, the items ordered with their quantities, the delivery address, and the billing info.
     - A confirmation email is also sent to the email address provided, and this is noted at the top of the page.
-    - At the end of the summary is a button that the user can use to take them back to the main shop.99
+    - At the end of the summary is a button that the user can use to take them back to the main shop.

      ![Checkout-Confirmation](assets/images/checkout-confirmation.png)